 Exercise is an important component of maintaining good health.
 Moving your body triggers a whole host of positive benefits including reducing your blood pressure, lowering your blood sugar, improving your mental capacity and relieving stress.
 And of course, it can help you lose weight, too.

-As mentioned in my previous post, the CDC recommends that adults do 150 minutes of moderate exercise every week, ideally with a mix of both aerobic and strength training.
+As mentioned in my previous post, the U.S. Centers for Disease Control (CDC) recommends that adults do 150 minutes of moderate exercise every week, ideally with a mix of both aerobic and strength training.

 150 minutes a week can sound daunting and unattainable when you’re trying to balance work, family, chores, and other responsibilities and barely have time for yourself in a day.